SamuelWhitton/natural-daina/README.md

 asdf change ```[:?] [*?] [$$?]``` to ```[?:] [?*] [?$$]```
-asdf ! binds strongly to the left, still weak on the right asdf << compiler injection for local assignment instead of general statement compiler, if valid; compiler determines what the object's expression result is
+asdf ! binds strongly to the left, still weak on the right asdf << compiler injection for local assignment instead of general statement compiler, if valid; compiler determines what the object's expression result is asdf anonymous class method can refer to . instance obejcts in containing class, but not instance methods : which are refering to the anonymous class object instead

 ---